Published 2016, Amended 2021

 Telemedicine: Services for Patients

 Online Services: Using these services, urology patients have secure online access that permits them to connect via the Internet or mobile web application with the urologist’s office at anytime from anywhere.
-Patients are able to view portions of their medical record and thus satisfy the US government’s stage 2 objective of meaningful use of an electronic health record (EHR).24 Patients may send and receive secure messages with their urology care team, request future appointments, receive alerts for preventative services and chronic conditions (e.g., urologic cancer rechecks), complete pre-visit questionnaires, and view and pay their bill.
-In this form of telemedicine, it is anticipated that some aspects of care could become entirely automated.
+Patients are able to view portions of their medical record and thus satisfy the US government’s stage 2 objective of meaningful use of an electronic health record (EHR) 26.
+Patients may send and receive secure messages with their urology care team, request future appointments, receive alerts for preventative services and chronic conditions (e.g., urologic cancer rechecks), complete pre-visit questionnaires, and view and pay their bill.
+Prior to the PHE these services were typically not billable but they brought value to patients and helped satisfy government mandated meaningful use criteria for electronic health records 27.
+During the PHE Traditional Medicare is reimbursing certain components of these services known as “virtual check-ins” and “digital evaluation services'' whereby patients may communicate with their providers via text, email or chart portals to determine the need for an in-office visit or to efficiently address concerns not requiring an imminent office visit.
+Post PHE CMS intends to continue and expand on reimbursement for “virtual check-ins.”

-Video Visits: This service involves a live two-way interaction between the provider and a patient using the Internet and mobile devices to support the episode of care.
-Video visits are what defines a reimbursable service for almost all payers.
-Although information can be exchanged between doctors and patients verbally or in a written format, it is the live, face-to-face video connection that defines reimbursable telemedicine.
-Video visits have a potential role as an alternative to traditional visits in clinic, office, urgent care, hospital, and skilled nursing settings.
-Specifically, video visits in urology are being used for new patient visits, follow-up visits, hospital or clinic consultations, ER visits, and hospital rounding.
+Audio-Video/Audio-only Visits: Audio-video visits involve a live two-way interaction between the provider and a patient incorporating both audio and video visual interaction using the Internet and mobile devices to support the episode of care.
+Audio-video visits were what defined a reimbursable service for almost all payers.
+Although information can be exchanged between doctors and patients verbally or in a written format, it was the live, face-to-face video connection that defined reimbursable telemedicine.
+During the PHE, audio only telephone encounters are reimbursed by Medicare.
+Several private payers have provided reimbursement for telephone calls as well, but in general for a limited time that has subsequently lapsed.
+The extent to which audio only visits will remain reimbursed by CMS is uncertain.
+Audio-video visits as well as audio only visits are providing an alternative to traditional visits in clinic, office, urgent care, hospital, and skilled nursing settings.
+These visits are being used for new patient visits, follow-up visits, hospital or clinic consultations, ER visits, and hospital rounding.

-These video visits encourage convenient and thorough communication channels to engage patients with chronic conditions such as erectile dysfunction, frequent urinary tract infections, and stone disease.
+These audio-video and audio only visits encourage convenient and thorough communication channels to engage patients with both acute and chronic conditions at the discretion of the practicing urologists and their level of confidence utilizing these platforms.
 Shared medical appointments (SMA) in urology have been described by Dr. Eugene Rhee and colleagues to address chronic care for patients in a group setting that allows providers to scale access efficiently within the practice.
-The provider moderates the group in a single “sitting” with active, valuable patient participation in a model already used in group therapy.25 This innovative patient encounter expands compliant group video visits for urology, in addition to what is being learned in regular face-to-face SMAs.
+The provider moderates the group in a single “sitting” with active, valuable patient participation in a model already used in group therapy 28.
+This innovative patient encounter expands compliant group video visits for urology, in addition to what is being learned in regular face-to-face SMAs.

 eConsults: This electronic method allows a urologist to answer another provider’s focused questions about diagnosis, therapy, or management of an individual patient.
 The urologist reviews the supporting material and documents of the patient’s EHR, imaging studies, and laboratory tests and provides a formal response to the question.
 While the requesting provider and the consulting provider can be in the same geographical area, the requesting provider is often at a remote location.